top of page

 There is, of course, no problem here for the Young Earth Creationists.
 But they convolute so much of science to make it bend to their interpretation of Scripture (and the Old Earth interpretation resolves so many more biblical issues with science) it is hard to accept this as a possible solution.
 Alternatively, there is also no likelihood that science will ever budge on this issue, either.

 Modern science does tell us that visible vegetative life first arose in the form of red algae in the middle of Day 3.
-In fact this ancestor of all modern plants (which includes, of course, fruit trees) arrives right around two-thirds of the way into that Day. [cc] |So there is an indication that God is acknowledging this milestone in evolution, too.
+In fact, this ancestor of all modern plants (which includes, of course, fruit trees) arrives right around two-thirds of the way into that Day.
+[12] So there is an indication that God is acknowledging this milestone in evolution, too.
 But it is a long way to go from there to the first fruit trees.
 So in accepting that Scripture cannot be broken, perhaps this is a situation where we just do not yet have the correct authentic version of the Book of Genesis.
-Bible purists will probably not like this solution, but it is not unprecedented.
+Or perhaps we are misinterpretting the words given us in Scripture as fruit trees when, in fact, they are referring to something there were no words for when they were originally written.
+Red algae does bear a slight resemblance to fruit trees when viewed under a microscope.

-So no one is impugning the Bible here.
+But there are any number of ways of resolving this issue and they will not be listed here.
+Bible purists may not like any of the resolutions, but no one is impugning the Bible here.
 This anomaly is simply being put into the category of one of those instances where we may not yet understand what the Bible is really saying and hoping that it will be resolved sometime in the future, through an archeological dig perhaps.

 The conflict between the Bible and science on the events of 4th Day

-This conflict involving the Bible’s claim that the lights in the sky were created on the 4th Day of Creation is an old one.[8]
-But drawing on added insights provided by the 2/3rds Rule, a resolution was proposed in chapter 1 suggesting the author of Genesis was writing from the perspective of life, which would not have had the faculties (eyes, brains, etc.) to perceive the light of heavenly bodies until the 4th Day.
+This conflict involving the Bible’s claim that the lights in the sky were created on the 4th Day of Creation is an old one.
+[13] But drawing on added insights provided by the 2/3rds Rule, a resolution was proposed in chapter 2 suggesting the author of Genesis was writing from the perspective of life, which would not have had the faculties (eyes, brains, etc.) to perceive the light of heavenly bodies until the 4th Day.
 And residing in the ocean during a global Ice Age, it would also not have been in the position to do so until that too had ended.

 From a slightly different perspective, it is reminiscent of that old philosophical question, “If a tree falls in the forest, and there is no one around to hear it, does it make a sound?”
 The answer depends on your definition of the word “sound.”
-If you define “sound” as a wave vibrating through an atom-rich medium, then yes, it makes a sound.
+If you define it as a wave vibrating through an atom-rich medium, then yes, it makes a sound.
 But if you believe “sound” is something more, and that you cannot truly call that phenomenon “sound” until there is someone, or something, capable of perceiving it, then your answer is no.

 And you can say the same of light.
 Scientifically defined, light is simply a radiation of photons.
 But until it is perceptible to the senses, many would argue you cannot call it light.
 It doesn’t get that promotion until you can see it.
 So when the Bible says God created the lights in the sky on the 4th Day, [14] it does not necessarily follow that He also made the sources of those lights on that Day (and indeed, science insists that He didn’t).
 A better interpretation of those Scriptures, then, might be in terms of God creating the senses on Day 4, that we could finally see the photons being radiated by those bodies, and perceive it as light.